0xNeffarion/Universal-Game-Configurator/README.md

 ## Contributing

-Please read [CONTRIBUTING](CONTRIBUTING) for information on how to contribute to the project
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to the project

 ## License